jamunozlab/UTEP-tedehamo/README.md

 # Note
-Although you see a lmp_mpi executable in this example, you obviusly need to build lammps, it is straighforward in lammps you can follow the step here: https://docs.nersc.gov/applications/lammps/, as well that the neccesary commands that should be inside the batch.
+Although you see a lmp_mpi executable in this example, you obviusly need to build lammps, it is straighforward in Perlmutter you can follow the step here: https://docs.nersc.gov/applications/lammps/, as well that the neccesary commands that should be inside the batch.